moshe-olshansky/EigenVector/R/README.md

 -s,--size - chromosome length (in basepairs) - used to determine the number of bins; if not supplied the number is determined based on the highest position encountered and may be slightly smaller than than it should be
 -v,--verbose - whether to output information to stdout (TRUE or FALSE) - default is FALSE

-**eigFromHicRscript.R** is very similar to eigenVectorRscript.R but instead reading file produced by juicer tools dump it resads the data directly from the hic file.
+**eigFromHicRscript.R** is very similar to eigenVectorRscript.R but instead of reading file produced by juicer tools dump it resads the data directly from the hic file.
 So its first argument is hic file.
 Its second (additional) argument is the chromosome.
-Nore that chr1 is sometimes encoded as 1 and in such a case it needs to be 1 when calling eigFromHicRscript.R.
-It also has an additional option
+Note that chr1 is sometimes encoded as 1 and in such a case it needs to be 1 when calling eigFromHicRscript.R.
+Optional arguments are like for eigenVectorRscript with two additional parameters:
 -n, --norm - which normalization to use; NONE for no normalization; other possibilities are VC, VC_SQRT, KR, etc.
-Other arguments and options are like in eigenVectorRscript.R.
-So a typical usage is:
+-o, --matrix - specify -o observed to use observed values; the default is to use o/e (observed/expected)

-**Rscript --vanilla eigFromHicRscript.R [options] hicfile chr fout binsize**
+**Rscript eigFromHicRscript.R [options] hicfile chr fout binsize**
 Note that you will need strawr R package (in addition to the other two).
 To install strawr on linux do:
 **sudo Rscript -e 'remotes::install_github("aidenlab/straw/R")'**
 alternative open an R session and do: